-Permian Basin.
+Intra-Basin Pipelines.
 Our intra-basin pipeline system in the Permian Basin has a capacity of approximately 3.1 million barrels per day and connects gathering pipelines and truck injection volumes to our owned and operated as well as third-party mainline pipelines that transport crude oil to major market hubs.
-This interconnected pipeline system is designed to provide shippers flow assurance, flexibility and access to multiple markets.
+This interconnected pipeline system is designed to provide shippers with flow assurance, flexibility and access to multiple markets and support downstream movements on certain Permian Basin long-haul pipelines.
 A majority of the intra-basin pipeline system is owned by the Permian JV, a consolidated entity in which we own a 65% interest.